jimdanger/JosieAndJack/README.md

 ## :clipboard: Future plans

-* Detail view so user can store notes. ("Jack loves astronauts :rocket:.")
+* Detail view so user can store notes. ("Jack loves astronauts :rocket:.") --> Done!
 * Notifications for bday reminders.
 * Geolocation region monitoring with location-based notifications. ("Looks like you are near Fred Flintstone's house.
 Pebbles is 8 months now.")